sleede/fab-manager/docker/README.md

 WantedBy=multi-user.target
 ```

-Then add service and start:
+Then enable the service and start it:

 ```bash
 systemctl enable /etc/systemd/system/swap.service